-Dependent Member means your lawful Spouse, state registered domestic partner as required by Washington law, and/or an Eligible Child.
+Dependent Member means the primary Subscriber's lawful Spouse, state registered domestic partner as required by Washington law, and/or an Eligible Child.
+Each Dependent Member must either be named in the enrollment application or we must agree in writing to add them as a Dependent Member.